How America ruined Christmas – KION546

 US jobs report

-But another big test comes Friday, when the US government releases its jobs report for September.
+Another big test came on October 8, when the US government released its jobs report for September.
+US employers added only 194,000 jobs in September, the fewest positions since January and far less than expected.
+The unemployment rate fell to 4.8%, according to the Bureau of Labor Statistics, down from August’s 5.2%.

 Remember: America’s recovery hit a major roadblock in August, when the economy added only 235,000 jobs.
-That was the fewest new positions since January, and the slowdown shocked economists who had been expecting three quarters of a million jobs.
+The slowdown shocked economists who had been expecting three quarters of a million jobs.
+Two straight months of fewer jobs being added are a troubling sign of how Covid is disrupting the economy.

-This time around, analysts will be hoping for a stronger showing.
-They’ll also be keeping a close watch on wage growth, which can play into inflation.
+Analysts were hoping for a stronger showing.
+Going forward, they’ll be keeping a close watch on wage growth, which can play into inflation.

 The bank said that low-wage worker pay rose 5.3% in the second quarter over the previous year.
 Preliminary third quarter data suggests wage increases are on pace for a three-decade high of 6%.